Melissa A. Simon, M.D., M.P.H.

 Member, U.S. Preventive Services Task Force

-Melissa A. Simon, M.D., M.P.H., is the George H. Gardner professor of clinical gynecology and vice chair of clinical research in the Department of Obstetrics and Gynecology at Northwestern University Feinberg School of Medicine.
-She is also a professor of preventive medicine and medical social sciences at the university.
-She is the founder and director of the Chicago Cancer Health Equity Collaborative, a physician at Northwestern Medicine, and co-program leader for cancer control and survivorship at the Robert H. Lurie Comprehensive Cancer Center.
+Melissa A. Simon, M.D., M.P.H., is the George H. Gardner professor of clinical gynecology, the vice chair of clinical research in the Department of Obstetrics and Gynecology, and a professor of preventive medicine and medical social sciences at Northwestern University Feinberg School of Medicine.
+She is the founder and director of the Center for Health Equity Transformation and the Chicago Cancer Health Equity Collaborative and a member of the Robert H. Lurie Comprehensive Cancer Center.

 Dr. Simon leads a diverse portfolio of research funded by the National Institutes of Health and various foundations focused on implementation science that directly affects local-, state-, and national-level thought and policy regarding inclusion and health equity across the lifespan.
 She has led several patient navigation efforts that aim to improve interface and engagement between women and their families with their health care teams, especially for breast and cervical cancer screening, followup, and treatment; pregnancy; mental health; and elder well-being.
 Her research creates transdisciplinary partnerships focused on improving the health of vulnerable populations, including immigrant and racially/ethnically diverse communities, minority-serving public institutions, local community clinics and hospitals, national academic institutions, and state and national policymaking bodies.